 This heat loss can be considerably reduced by adding reflective insulation on the inside on non sunny attic sides.
 The foil reflects radiated energy, the reflective insulation reduces conducted energy, and the sealed surface reduces convection air flow beneath the cool roof, all three keep attics warmer.

-An attic with and without reflective insulation
+An attic without and with reflective insulation

 Reflective insulation was added to both the Balerno (where the photographs above were taken) and Ohio homes on the internal north roof slope.
 Care was taken to ensure that ventilating air is able to flow between the insulation and the attic roof by leaving gaps in the insulation at both the bottom and top of the slope.
+Hot portions of attic roofs radiate heat towards the attic floor, adding reflective insulation which reflects the heat towards the area where the fan is located will increase the air temperature and your system efficiency and the solar heat you harvest.

 Reflective insulation will increase attic heat harvesting system efficiency and both day and night time attic temperatures.
 Increasing night time attic temperatures reduces house cooling and also reduces the delay before the attic heat harvester system next begins operating.